- Corporate Governance

 Ensuring Fair Trade

-In addition, Pioneer is strengthening its initiatives to ensure fair trade through training relating to the Japanese subcontract law for employees in departments that purchase goods and services.
+In addition, Pioneer is strengthening its initiatives to ensure fair trade through training relating to the Japanese subcontract law.
 Other initiatives include the establishment of guidelines to prevent monopolistic behavior, unfair trading methods, and unfair restraint of trade, and making them well known throughout the Group.

 Exclusion of Antisocial Forces